robinsonsarah01/folio/README.md

 *    4/1: MongoDB code for storing folios functional.
 COMPLETE
 *    4/5: Login page should be functional for multiple users concurrently accessing folio.
 COMPLETE
 *    4/7: Users should be able to view and edit folio at a basic level.
 COMPLETE
-*    4/12: Editing folios allows for addition of projects and uploading of resumes.
-MOSTLY COMPLETE
+*    4/12: Editing folios allows for addition of projects.
+COMPLETE
 *    4/21: Integration with other sites worked out.
 UNFINISHED
 *    4/24: Visual designs added to site and folios.
-UNFINISHED
+COMPLETE (not customizable)
 *    4/28: Project deployed; testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth will deal with debugging.
-UNFINISHED
 *    4/30: Folio is polished; final issues are being worked out.
 A few ready-made templates created (pushed back from 4/5 -- this has become more of an "if we have time" thing than an actuality).
 *    5/1: Project due date

-(Please note that schedules may become impacted by pending college visits and other things.
-Thank you.)
+*    6/20: Software Development demo night!
+

 Individual Task Distribution
 ----------------------------